MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

   - Conditional interrupt notification only for GPU fence signals that have CPU waiters, enabling substantial power savings.
   - Fence value storage in the GPU's local memory.

+- [User-mode work submission](./display/user-mode-work-submission.md) is an in-progress feature that is not yet enabled for final use.
+This feature allows user-mode drivers to submit work directly to the GPU without kernel-mode intervention.

 Other added WDDM 3.2 features:

 - The D3D12 video encoding DDI has been extended to [support AV1 encoding](./display/video-encoding-d3d12-av1.md).